-After Peter’s morning lecture, our day’s excursion begins by visiting nearby Charlestown Harbour, an unspoilt, original Grade II listed port.
+Our day’s excursion begins by visiting nearby Charlestown Harbour, an unspoilt, original Grade II listed port.
 It was constructed between 1791 and 1801 by Charles Rashleigh, entrepreneur and member of the local landowning family, in response to the growth of the local mining industry.
 In recent years it has been used as location for the filming of the BBC's remake of the 1970's series Poldark.
 We continue by coach to Padstow, but take in a brief detour to view the ruined chapel of St Michael at Roche.
-The chapel was built in the early 15th century on the side and near the top of a massive jagged outcrop of ‘schorl’ and is one of the architectural curiosities of Cornwall.
+The chapel was built in the early 15th century on the side and near the top of a massive, jagged outcrop of ‘schorl’ and is one of the architectural curiosities of Cornwall.
 We leave the loneliness of the moors at Roche for Padstow, a vibrant fishing town situated on the North Coast and famous for its quaint and labyrinthine streets.
 After lunch, we visit the atmospheric medieval church of St Eval, the sole remaining edifice of a medieval village, and whose churchyard contains the war graves of 23 Commonwealth air force personnel of World War II.
-We then follow the winding coast road of the B3276 and pay a brief exterior visit to Lanherne House in St Mawgan in Pydar - originally the home of Sir John Arundell, but which is now a Carmelite Convent.
+We then follow the winding coast road of the B3276 and pay a brief exterior visit to Lanherne House in St Mawgan in Pydar – originally the home of Sir John Arundell, but which is now a Carmelite Convent.
 However, our last excursion of the day is to the church of Probus which possesses the most spectacular church tower in the whole of Cornwall.
-Here Peter will give an organ recital of music from The Fitzwilliam Virginal Book and explain the connection that the book has with the Tregian family, who lived locally at Golden Mill, and who financed the 16th century remodeling of the tower.
+Here Peter will give an organ recital of music from The Fitzwilliam Virginal Book and explain the connection that the book has with the Tregian family, who lived locally at Golden Mill, and who financed the 16th century remodelling of the tower.
 After a cup of tea, we return to the hotel for dinner.

-Following our morning lecture, we take the coach and spend the morning at Trerice, an unspoiled Elizabethan house said to date from 1572 and renowned for its plaster ceilings, paintings and furniture.
+We take the coach and spend the morning at Trerice, an unspoiled Elizabethan house said to date from 1572 and renowned for its plaster ceilings, paintings and furniture.
 After morning coffee in the restaurant, we take a private tour of the building with one of the resident guides, and then return to the restaurant for lunch.
 In the afternoon we make our way westwards to the famous fishing town of St Ives for a guided tour of the iconic Tate St Ives gallery, overlooking the Atlantic Ocean.
 Afterwards, we walk through the narrow streets to the parish church of St Ives where Peter will play organ music by the Cornish connected Thomas Tomkins.
 We then return to the hotel for relaxation and dinner.

 NB: Please note we reserve the right to alter the above itinerary if required for operational reasons.
 Given the historic nature of the places visited, a certain degree of walking will be involved, and this holiday may not be suitable for those with mobility problems.
 Price based on twin share.
 Minimum numbers required.
 Normal booking conditions apply.